Sky Devices Government Tablet: Price, Specs, 2026 Apply Now

 • Income at or below the current Lifeline limit

-• Participation in programs such as SNAP, Medicaid, SSI, Federal Public Housing Assistance, or Veterans and Survivors Pension Benefit
+• Participation in SNAP, Medicaid, SSI, Federal Public Housing Assistance, or Veterans and Survivors Pension Benefit

 • Only one Lifeline benefit allowed per household